Dizbdeedee/gmodhaxe/README.md

 Externs have been generated from scraped info from an older version of the gmod wiki.
 Things may be improperly typed.

+## Why?
+Haxe comes with some advantages over just plain (gmod) lua development

+### Pros
+- Free autocompletion and compiler

+Not just hacked onto lua, and so a lot more reliable

+- Typing

+Type all the things!
+Compile errors instead of runtime errors!
+Horray!

+When developing a gamemode, nothing is worse than being trapped in the cycle of save code -> run through game -> mispelled variable name -> back to square one

+This might be because I'm a bad developer though...

+- Target defines for server + client

+Goodbye shared.lua, and unavaliable functions cluttering your autocompletion solution
+- Macros mean we can take post compile steps

+This enables gmodhaxe to copy your build on save, meaning you can develop a lua addon from your documents folder instead of delving into the depths of your gmod installation each time

+- Consistent definition of classes

+Class syntax is free, and always the same instead of being DIY
+- Cross compilation

+This means you can create projects that talk to gmod lua in one consistent language + syntax.
+Less context switching required

+As a bonus, you can also utilise great haxe libraries that are cross platform compatabile!

+### Cons
+However, Haxe -> lua is not free of flaws, and certainly does not fit every use case.
+Here are some reasons why you shouldn't use it

+- The compiled code is bloated, and slower.

+There's no getting away from it, the code that is made using Haxe -> lua is going to be bloated (see -dce full for mitigations), and less efficient than    handwritten lua code.
+If your code is performance critical and is not a large project, you're better of just using lua directly instead.
+- You're not making a large project

+If your're making something small, or maybe even medium sized and you already know and love lua, then there's not much point in learning haxe.
+- Edge cases

+There will be edge cases where incorrect lua is generated, or what you're trying to do hasn't been properly mapped into this library.
+If this is the case, please file an issue!
+Anything that helps this library be more accessible and easier to use is appreciated.
+- Not intrested in typing

+If you like lua because of it's dynamic typing, there's not much point in using haxe.

 ## Changelog
 ### 0.2.0